 Instructions

-• Rough chop the onion, add it to the bottom of the slow cooker then pour the beer and barbecue sauce over the top.
+• Peel and rough chop the onion, add it to the bottom of the slow cooker then pour the beer and barbecue sauce over the top and give it a good stir.

-• Pour the liquid from the slow cooker into a saucepan then cook over medium to medium-high heat 8-12 minutes or until it reduces to about half.
+• Pour the liquid from the slow cooker into a saucepan.
+Cook over medium to medium-high heat 8-10 minutes or until it reduces by about half.

 Tried this recipe?Let us know how it was!